xiph/flac/man/flac.md

 	archival.

 **\--limit-min-bitrate**
-:	Ensure a certain minimum bitrate.
-This is sometimes needed for
-	streaming.
+:	Limit minimum bitrate by not allowing frames consisting of only
+	constant subframes.
+This ensures a bitrate of at least 1 bit/sample, for example 48kbit/s for 48kHz input.
+This is mainly useful for internet streaming.

-**-j** _\#_**, \--threads=**_\#_
+**-j** \#, **\--threads**=\#
 :	Try to set a maximum number of threads to use for encoding.
 If
 	multithreading was not enabled on compilation or when setting a number of threads that is too high, this fails with a warning.
 The value of 0 means a default set by the encoder; currently that is 1 thread (i.e. no multithreading), but that could change in the future.
 Currently, up to 128 threads are supported.
 Using a value higher than the number of available CPU threads harms performance.

 **\--ignore-chunk-sizes**
 :	When encoding to flac, ignore the file size headers in WAV and AIFF
 	files to attempt to work around problems with over-sized or malformed files.
 WAV and AIFF files both specifies length of audio data with an unsigned 32-bit number, limiting audio to just over 4 gigabytes.
 	Files larger than this are malformed, but should be read correctly using this option.
-However, it could interpret any data following
-    	the audio chunk, as audio.
+Beware however, it could misinterpret any data following the audio chunk, as audio.

 **\--replay-gain**
 :	Calculate ReplayGain values and store them as FLAC tags, similar to